-There is a question as to whether assessments under previous resource consent applications have been as rigorous as would be required now, particularly those consented pre-NZCPS 2010.
-The proposal to not apply the outstanding areas matter of discretion to farms where effects have been considered previously would also not be feasible within the construct of an NES as it would be trying to codify a case-by-case consideration of farms, and only if the previous assessments were acceptable.
-It would also make the proposed NES unreasonably inflexible with regard to changes to outstanding areas through future planning processes.
+71 Auckland Unitary Plan, Schedule 7: Outstanding Natural Landscapes Overlay Schedule, p7 proposal to not apply the outstanding areas matter of discretion to farms where effects have been considered previously would also not be feasible within the construct of an NES as it would be trying to codify a case-by-case consideration of farms, and would only be appropriate if the previous assessments were acceptable.
+It would also make the NES unreasonably inflexible with regard to changes to outstanding areas through future planning processes.